mehulagg/gitlab/doc/user/profile/index.md

   1. Select **Edit profile**.
   1. Select the **Busy** checkbox.

-  Once selected, the busy status will be reflected in various locations in the user interface
+  Once selected, you can see the busy status in various locations in the user interface.

-  With a username:
+  Username:

   | Profile page | Settings menu | User popovers |
   | --- | --- | --- |